turing-machines/mentals-ai/README.md

 In this example, the `root` instruction refers to the `meme_explain` instruction.
 The response from meme_explain is returned to the instruction from which it was called, i.e. to root.

 An instruction can take an `input` parameter, which is automatically generated based on the context when the instruction is called.
-You can specify a *free-form prompt* in the `## input:` directive to specify the input data more precisely, such as a JSON object, or pass nothing at all.
+You can specify a *free-form prompt* in the `## input:` directive to specify the input data more precisely, such as a JSON object, or `null`.

+Using a document as an input:
 ```
 # some_instruction
 ## input: design document only
 ```

-JSON object as input
+JSON object as input:
 ```
 # duckduckgo
 ## use: execute_python_script